olee/dyn-immutable/README.md

 A Node.js library to immutably modify plain old JavaScript objects (POJO)

 ## Installation
 ```sh
 npm install dyn-immutable
 ```

 ## How it works
 This library exports a single function to immutably assign values to any variables inside a deeply nested object structure (like a redux store).

+This works by parsing the string conversion of the passed update function with an AST parser and extracting all assignments to the state variable argument.
+This information is then used to create a clone of the passed state but only where properties are know to change when executing the state update function.

 ## Usage